Wonder Woman 1984 & Microsoft

 Hunt for wonder

 Everyone loves the ’80s.
 It was an era defined by excess.
 Outrageous fashion.
 Neon.
 And MTV.
 But there was a dark side too.
 In Wonder Woman 1984, the world is in danger from greed-fueled destruction.
-And Wonder Woman must turn the technology used for power and corruption into a solution for the greater good.
+Normally, Wonder Woman saves the world with super strength and agility, her Lasso of Truth, and Invisible Plane.
+But in WW84, she must also use tech, turning the technology used for power and corruption into a solution for the greater good.
+In partnership with Microsoft, Warner Brothers and the Smithsonian, we brought the spirit of the film to life with an interactive scavenger hunt that engaged the next generation of coders and creators to not just use technology, but solve challenges with it.

 We expanded the film’s universe and called for fans to help Wonder Woman recover her missing sword and shield, testing their valor and technical know-how to unlock code words hidden across the internet.